HeronErin/BD-P3600/README.md

 ![](imgs/my-solder.jpg)
 if you did everything right, and it passes the smoke test, you've got yourself all you need on the hardware side!

-To test out an make sure it works, run on your pi the command to view the UART then turn on the player!
+To test out and make sure it works, run on your pi the command to view the UART then turn on the player!
 If your lucky you should see a boot-log spray onto the screen.
 You might need to first install minicom using apt.

 ```bash
 minicom -b 115200 -o -D /dev/ttyS0